luqihui/StopCodingNew/readme.md

 - V1.0 release.

 ### Installation
+Install locally by .zip installation package in the root directory.\

-1. Search and install stopcoding plug-in directly in idea (officially approved)
+~~1.
+Search and install stopcoding plug-in directly in idea (officially approved)~~\
-2. Intranet development of small partners can download after the local installation [Download](https://plugins.jetbrains.com/files/15740/108158/StopCoding.jar?updateId=108158&pluginId=15740&family=INTELLIJ)
+~~2.
+Intranet development of small partners can download after the local installation [Download](https://plugins.jetbrains.com/files/15740/108158/StopCoding.jar?updateId=108158&pluginId=15740&family=INTELLIJ)~~

 ### How to use
 - Step1.
 In the menu bar tools->StopCoding